nuuuwan/lk_parliament_docs/tests/data/en.md

 8. **Revenue Management Committee** -
     1. The Minister of Finance shall appoint a Revenue Management Committee consisting of members as specified in subsection (2) which shall be responsible for -
-        - ( a ) developing and formulating revenue strategies consistent with the fiscal strategy statement specified in section 11; and
+        a. developing and formulating revenue strategies consistent with the fiscal strategy statement specified in section 11; and

-        - ( b ) providing strategic advice to public entities that generate revenue.
+        b. providing strategic advice to public entities that generate revenue.

     2. The Revenue Management Committee shall consist of –
-        - ( a ) the following  ex-officio  members namely –
+        a. the following  ex-officio  members namely –

-        - (i) the Secretary to the Treasury who shall be the Chairperson;
+        i. the Secretary to the Treasury who shall be the Chairperson;
             - (ii) a Deputy Secretary to the Treasury in charge of the subject of fiscal policy;
             - (iii) the Commissioner-General of Inland Revenue;
             - (iv) the Director-General of Customs;

-        - (v) the Commissioner-General of Excise;
+        v. the Commissioner-General of Excise;
             - (vi) the Director General of the Department in charge of the subject of Treasury Operations;
             - (vii) the Director-General of the Department in charge of the subject of Fiscal Policy; and

-        - ( b ) two other members appointed by the Minister of Finance from among persons who have achieved eminence in the field of revenue management.
+        b. two other members appointed by the Minister of Finance from among persons who have achieved eminence in the field of revenue management.

     3. The Secretary to the Revenue Management Committee shall be an officer of the Department responsible for the subject of fiscal policy, nominated by the Secretary to the Treasury.